 Active Time?
 The snake is mostly nocturnal and is quite active at night.
 Most bites occur at night, as the kraits move close to people sleeping – usually on the floor, and probably the person moves and the krait bites.
 More dangerous at night, during the day they are not biters.
 These kraits are common in the northeast Thailand provinces.
 Recently a six year old boy was bitten and could not be revived.
 The snake had come up into their home in Surin to escape some flooding.

 Food: Other snakes almost exclusively – rat and cat (Boiga) snakes.
-One noted herpetologist states that kraits don’t like to eat water snakes.
+In captivity I have seen them eat the following live snakes: Calloselasma rhodostoma, Chrysopelea ornata, and Gonyosoma oxycephalum.
+One noted herpetologist states that these kraits don’t like to eat water snakes.
 Will also eat rats, mice, frogs, lizards if snakes cannot be found.

 Defensive Behavior: The banded krait is slow acting during the day, lethargic, and usually not interested in striking.
 However, it can protect itself quite well – it is a strong biter and has been recorded as killing a large type of cattle 60 minutes after a bite.

 Venom Toxicity: Very toxic.
 Deadly.
-This yellow/black banded krait from Thailand is less toxic to humans than monocled cobra venom is, but still QUITE deadly.
+This yellow/black banded krait from Thailand appears to have venom that is very toxic to humans.
+The typical LD-50 studies to assess the toxicity of venom in mice, rate this as a very toxic venom as well.
 These snakes rarely bite during the day, but if they do, they can transfer enough venom to kill you.
-Literature shows someone dying in 30 minutes, another dying in 15 hours.
+I read about a person dying in 30 minutes, and another dying in 15 hours.
 A famous American herpetologist, Joe Slowinski, was killed by a baby krait (Bungarus multicinctus) in Burma while on a remote expedition.
 They can be quite deadly.
 The cause of death is that your muscles are paralyzed and your diaphragm can’t work any longer to pull oxygen into your lungs.
 Kraits are very deadly in this regard.
 However, if you are able to get to a hospital with a ventilator you will likely be OK.
 There is no specific antivenin for snake bites from this snake, but polyvalent venom is used – which can also treat bites from Naja kaouthia and Ophiophagus hannah.

 Interesting to note… when fed on a live garter snake the krait venom acts instantly to cause death.
 Apparently krait venom is very efficient with snakes – the krait’s primary diet.